GeorgeMLP/georgemlp.github.io/_pages/cv.md

   I studied at School of Electronic Engineering and Computer Science, Peking University.
 I majored in Applied Physics in the first two years of college and switched to Information and Computing Science thereafter.

-- *PhD student; Electrical Engineering and Computer Science*
+- *PhD student; Electrical Engineering and Computer Sciences*

   Currently, I am an EECS PhD student at UC Berkeley.